Howrah–Nagpur–Mumbai line: Electrification

+The electrification of the entire line was done in stages.
+The Victoria Terminus– section was electrified in 1930 with 1500 V DC traction.
+Rest of the sections were electrified later, with 25 kV AC traction.
+Only the entire line became fully electrified by early 1992 after the – section was electrified during 1989-92.

 Speed limits

 The entire Howrah–Nagpur–Mumbai line is planned to be upgraded as a "Group A" line which will enable it to take speeds up to 160 kmph.
 Its current speed is restricted at 130kmph.
 Rest are under 110 kmph.